 - I. Must complete all of the program or its equivalency. - II.
-Must achieve a minimum of 75% in each system/term. - III.
+Must achieve a minimum of 75% in each system/term/course. - III.
 Must achieve a minimum clinical grade of Satisfactory ("C"). - IV.
-Must have completed the theory and clinical hours as approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - V. Must not be on probationary status for absenteeism or behavioral deficiencies. - VI.
-Must have completed the program within 150% of the planned program length. - VII.
+Must have completed the theory and clinical hours: - a.
+Vocational Nursing a approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - b.
+Nurse Assistant Training Program (CNA)/Home Health Aide as approved by the California Department of Public Health (CDPH). - V. Must not be on probationary status for absenteeism or behavioral deficiencies. - VI.
+Must have completed the program within 150% of the planned program length.

+- VII.
 Must be in good financial standing with the Institute and completed all exit interviews. - VIII.
 Complete and pass all mandatory computer lab, onsite, and online review programs during and after the program with a minimum of 80% and must achieve mastery level (<60% or not achieving mastery level will be dropped from the term). - B. Requirements for licensure (Vocational Nursing) - i.
 Must complete application to BVNPT and pay appropriate fees. - ii.
 Must be deemed eligible to take the examination by the BVNPT. - iii.
 Must complete application for National Council Licensure Exam and pay appropriate fees. - iv.
 Must schedule appointment for exam with the appropriate agency. - v.
 Must schedule time and complete adequate study for exam. - vi.
-Must pass the exam and pay the appropriate state licensing fee.
+Must pass the exam and pay the appropriate state licensing fee. - C. Requirements for certificate (Nurse Assistant Training Program (CNA)/Home Health Aide) - i.
+Must complete application to CDPH. - ii.
+Must be deemed eligible to take the examination by the CDPH. - iii.
+Must complete application for State Examination and pay appropriate fees. - iv.
+Must schedule appointment for exam with the appropriate agency. - v.
+Must schedule time and complete adequate study for exam. - vi.
+Must pass the exam and pay the appropriate state fee if indicated.